 Where should I go for my vaccination?

-You will be told at the time of booking which vaccination centre to come to for your vaccine.
+You can usually walk into one of our vaccine centres.
+If you have an appointment you will be told at the time of booking which vaccination centre to come to for your vaccine.
 We have a number of vaccination centres on both our hospital sites.
 Please check your text message confirmation for details of which vaccination centre you need to attend.

-Westminster Bridge 1 and St Thomas’ vaccination centres 1 and 2 are at our St Thomas' site.
-London Bridge vaccination centres 1 and 2 are at our Guy's site.
+St Thomas' vaccination centres 1, 2 and 3 are at our St Thomas' site.
+Guy's Atrium and London Bridge vaccination centres 1, 2 and 3 are at our Guy's site.
 Please refer to the maps for details:

 What should I do if I have been invited to book a vaccine at Guy’s and St Thomas’ but have already had / been offered a vaccination elsewhere?